Kapitize/Kaplan-Martinez-ITAI1378/README.md

 MidTerm ReadMe File:
 Project Overview:
 Kaplan Martinez as the Project Manager; Tier level 2 PackageGuard AI is a computer vision solution designed to automate the quality control process in logistics and warehouse environments.
-By utilizing Deep Learning, this system identifies structural damage in packages (cracks, tears, moisture, or crushing) in real-time as they move across a conveyor belt.
+By utilizing Deep Learning, this is a tier 2 due to the system identifying structural damage in packages (cracks, tears, moisture, or crushing) in real-time as they move across a conveyor belt.
+As the guide lines in Canvas, this would almost be equivalant to detecting if a person is wearning a face mask as it needs to be identifying a mask, in our case a box, and if it the person is wearing the mask from identification, in our case it would be if our box is in tact or damaged.

 The Problem:
 In high-volume distribution centers, manual inspection for package damage is: